looker-open-source/embed-sdk/README.md

 ### Building

-Initialize the SDK with address of the Looker server and the endpoint of the embedding application server that will create a signed Looker embedded login URL (for private embedding, omit the signing endpoint).
+Initialize the SDK with the address of the Looker server and the endpoint of the embedding application server that will create a signed Looker embedded login URL (for private embedding, omit the signing endpoint).

 ```javascript
 getEmbedSDK().init('looker.example.com', '/auth')